 Ally Bank vs. Barclays Bank: Accounts

-In terms of accounts, Ally offers checking accounts, savings accounts, money market accounts and CDs; Barclays offers only savings accounts and CDs.
+In terms of accounts, Ally offers spending accounts, savings accounts, money market accounts and CDs; Barclays offers only savings accounts and CDs.
 Both Ally and Barclays offer access to your money via a linked bank account on their website.
 However, Ally goes a step further by also allowing you to withdraw money from any Allpoint ATM, of which there are 43,000 in the U.S. Additionally, Ally reimburses up to $10 per billing cycle for fees charged by other ATMs.
 Barclays does not offer ATM access.

-In addition, Ally participates with Zelle, so you can send money from your checking account with the Zelle app to friends and family in the US with a bank account.
+In addition, Ally participates with Zelle, so you can send money from your spending account with the Zelle app to friends and family in the US with a bank account.
 You cannot use Zelle to send money from your Barclays account.

 |Ally Bank||Barclays Bank|